• Skip to main content

 • Postoperative complications, including death¹, are higher after gastric bypass surgery than any other bariatric technique.

-• reduce the number of nutrients and calories your body absorbs
+• reduce the number of calories and nutrients your body absorbs

 • Nausea